 My dad was not there for my wedding to the love of my life and he missed out meeting my two incredible daughters and they will never get to meet him but will hear about him and what he inspired in me, my three biggest happiest moments in my life that I so wish I could have shared with him.

 Please, I beg of you, learn something from what I have shared and NEVER give up, never stop trying; it is only too late after your last breath.
 This new technology is saving millions of lives, I have shared this with thousands, hundreds of thousands, and seen such incredible success far exceeding any and all other methods combined.
 Nothing warms my heart quite like knowing others loved ones won’t have to experience what I have went through, for those lives that I've touched are forever changed.

 DON’T delay another day as it could be your last and each and every one of you deserves this freedom I was unable to provide for my father, but I can for you.
 If you won’t do it for yourself, do it for your family, for your loved ones, those you’ve met and those you’re yet to meet, I did it for my father, my unborn daughters, my wife, and wish I wholeheartedly you can as well.

-My Mission is to free as many others as I can from the grip cigarettes with the use of this new technology and this is WHY I do what I do.
+My Mission is to free as many people as I can from the grip of deadly cigarettes through the use of this new technology and this is WHY I do what I do.